SimHawNet: A Modified Hawkes Process for Temporal Network Simulation: Temporal Networks and Hawkes process

 \begin{proposition} The conditional intensity function of the point process defined above is given for any $t\in [0, +\infty[$ by

-where $\ind_{t\in ]t_{n+1}, t_n]}$ is the indicator function asserting that the current time is before the next event. \end{proposition} This formulation is reminiscent of Hawkes processes \cite{Hawkes1971}, with a difference being that here we make use of time-varying features, and make use only of the last event to predict the next one, while Hawkes processes add a time-varying increment for each previous event in the history.
+where $\ind_{t\in [t_{n}, t_{n+1})}$ is the indicator function asserting that the current time is before the next event. \end{proposition}

-To summarize, here we show how to start from a survival analysis model, represented by a modelled hazard function, and derive a model for the conditional intensity function of a given point process.
+To summarize, this formulation derives from Hawkes processes \citep{Hawkes1971}, with the distinction that it employs time-varying features and considers only the most recent event to predict the next one, while Hawkes processes include a time-varying increment for each previous event in the history.